felipecolares22/List-ADT/README.md

 * `Doxygen (to gerenate code documentation)`

 ### Usage
-To use the library, you will need to import the `vector.h` file located on the `include` folder to your project.Look the documentation for a more detailed explanation of each sc::vector method.
+To use the library, you will need to import the `list.h` file located on the `include` folder to your project.
+Look the documentation for a more detailed explanation of each sc::list method.

 ### Generate Documentation
 Go to your project directory and type